MiguelSanLeon/Bakalar-booking-app/README.md

 ## Introduction

-This web application is a booking system for a restaurant, created with django and bootstrap.
-This project uses CRUD functionality to give users the options to create, read, update and delete their bookings, also including a small menu section and a contact section where the user can find information of interest about the restaurant.
+This web application is a booking system for a restaurant, created with Django and Bootstrap.
+This project uses CRUD functionality to give users the options to create, read, update, and delete their bookings.
+It also includes a small menu section and a contact section where the user can find information of interest about the restaurant.

 ![BAKALAR-BOOKING-APP mock up images](documentation_assets/index-page.png)